 We explored the site with Lennox Honychurch, a historian who has dedicated his life to rebuilding the fort, and sharing stories about its history.
 He’s the most wonderful guide you could ask for, with endless engaging stories not only about the history, but also what it’s really like to live in Dominica.

 I’ll post more about this soon, but if you’re spending one week in Dominica, I’d recommend dividing your time between two areas.

 Fort Young Hotel, Roseau

 We started our trip at this four-star hotel in Dominica’s capital.
 It’s one of the smartest hotels on the island, with a pool, jacuzzi and sun-loungers for those wanting to relax, plus a choice of casual and fine dining restaurants.
 All rooms have incredible sea views – something I loved when my jet lag woke me up earlier than desired!
 It’s in a great location, close to shops, restaurants, Dominica cruise and ferry port, plus for those wishing to scuba dive, the hotel has its own dive store.

 I adored this accommodation close to Portsmouth.
 Waking up and walking straight out onto the beach is a special experience, as is falling asleep to the sound of the waves lapping on the shire!
 The beach huts give you the option to self-cater your holiday, or eat at the restaurant just a few moments away.
 They’re in a great location, just a few minutes from the centre of Portsmouth (Dominica’s second city), plus close to the Indian River and Fort Shirley.
 The cottage I was in slept three people, which would make this perfect for families, or those visiting Dominica on a budget.

-Plenty more blogs to come about my time on the beautiful island of Dominica.
 I was invited to explore the island by Discover Dominica, but as always, all thoughts and opinions are my own.